Fort Rucker Soldiers Hit the Mark at National Competition

-Sixteen Fort Rucker Soldiers compete against in the 2026 U.S. Army Small Arms Championships from March 8-14 representing team AVCoE.
+FORT RUCKER, Ala.-- Sixteen Fort Rucker Soldiers competed with nearly 200 other Soldiers from across the Army in the 2026 U.S. Army Small Arms Championships from March 8-14.
+The annual weeklong, live-fire competition tests marksmanship fundamentals, weapons handling, and decision-making under pressure.

+For Maj.
+Nicholas Barwikowski, AVCOE team captain, this year’s All-Army marksmanship competition marked both a culmination and a transition.

+Serving as the Officer in Charge for 3 years, Barwikowski said this final season carried added responsibility as he prepares to retire from the Army in July.

 |Date Taken: